shreyapalase/Quantum-Computing-coding/Day2-PythonReviewForQuantum/day2_notes.md

 ---
 ## 3. Vectors
-Vector in qiantum computing is a complex valued column vector that describe the state of qubit or a system of qubit. it contains amplitude for each possible quantum state.
+Vector in quantum computing is a complex valued column vector that describe the state of qubit or a system of qubit. it contains amplitude for each possible quantum state.
 Examples:
 - 2D vectors - represent qubit in computational basic.
 - 3D vector - genearal linear algebra practice.
 Operations:
 - Addition - additing two vector
 - Dot product -two vector sum of the product of their corrosponding component.